 Regulations do not provide threshold criteria to determine the significance of the potential effects from activities that involve the use of varying electromagnetic frequencies or lasers.
-Many organisms, primarily marine vertebrates, have been studied to determine their thresholds for detecting electromagnetic fields, as reviewed by Normandeau et al. (2011); however, there are no data on predictable responses to exposure above or below detection thresholds.
+Many organisms, primarily marine vertebrates, have been studied to determine their thresholds for detecting electromagnetic fields, as reviewed by Bureau of Ocean Energy Management (2011); however, there are no data on predictable responses to exposure above or below detection thresholds.
 The types of electromagnetic fields discussed are those from mine neutralization activities (magnetic influence minesweeping).
 High-energy and low-energy lasers were considered for analysis.
-Low-energy lasers (e.g., targeting systems, detection systems, laser light detection and ranging) do not pose a risk to organisms (Swope, 2010) and therefore will not be discussed further.
-Radar was also considered for analysis, and also was determined not to pose a risk to biological resources.
+Low-energy lasers (e.g., targeting systems, detection systems, laser light detection and ranging) do not pose a risk to organisms (U.S. Department of the Navy, 2010) and therefore will not be discussed further.
+Radar was also considered for analysis, and also was determined not to pose a risk to biological resources (Bruderer et al., 1999; Manville, 2016; Wiltschko et al., 2011; Wiltschko & Wiltschko, 2005).